ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ### The Full RaceManager_Client Script

 ???
 "RaceManager_Client"
     Here is the full script so far.
-We will be modifying this later in the tutorial to add additional features and polish.
+You will be modifying this later in the tutorial to add additional features and polish.

     ```lua linenums="1"
     local GET_READY = script:GetCustomProperty("getReady"):WaitForObject()